 In June, 2011 the District's Board of Trustees approved a schedule of rate increases for the five years 2012 through 2016.
 Increasingly stringent federal regulations and remaining legal obligations are key factors that led to these rate increases.
 A rate study of a projected five-year period concluded that the need to finance \$1 billion in federally mandated capital projects between 2012 and 2016, combined with the repayment of existing debt service for past projects and an anticipated decrease in billed consumption, necessitated the rate increases.
+Effective January 1, 2016, rates charged to District customers increased 12.1% to \$78.05 per mcf for City of Cleveland customers, and 11.3% to \$79.85 per mcf for the suburban customers.
+Also, effective January 1, 2016, the fixed fee was increased to \$7.20 per quarter for all customers.
 Effective January 1, 2015, rates charged to District customers increased 12.1% to \$69.65 per mcf for City of Cleveland customers, and 11.2% to \$71.75 per mcf for the suburban customers.
-Also effective January 1, 2014, rates charged to District customers increased 12.1% to \$62.15 per mcf for City of Cleveland customers, and 11.0% to \$64.55 per mcf for the suburban customers.
-Also effective January 1, 2014, the fixed fee was increased to \$6.60 per quarter for all customers.
+Also, effective January 1, 2015, the fixed fee was increased to \$6.90 per quarter for all customers.
+Effective January 1, 2014, rates charged to District customers increased 12.1% to \$62.15 per mcf for City of Cleveland customers, and 11.0% to \$64.55 per mcf for the suburban customers.
+Effective January 1, 2014, the fixed fee was increased to \$6.60 per quarter for all customers.
+In August 2016, the Board of Trustees approved rate increases scheduled for the years 2017 through 2021.
+Effective January 1, 2017, rates charged to customers will increase approximately 8.3% for customers in the City of Cleveland and for the suburban customers.
+In addition to the current volumetric discount rates for the Homestead Program and affordability programs, the District has expanded the discount by applying it to the Fixed Cost Recovery Charge starting in 2017.